Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Nonlinear current pairbreaking

 \section{Nonlinear current pairbreaking}

-The above results were obtained by solving the London equation (\ref{lond}) in which ${\bf J}=-2{\bf Q}/\mu_0\Lambda$ depends linearly on the superfluid velocity at $Q(x)\ll Q_{c0}=\phi_0/2\pi\xi$.
-As the current $I$ is increased, $J(Q)$ becomes a nonlinear function of $Q$ with $\partial J/\partial Q=0$ at the depairing current density $J=J_d$.
-This nonlinearity becomes most essential at the edges of wide strips due to the Pearl current crowding.
+The above results obtained from the London theory imply that ${\bf J}=-2{\bf Q}/\mu_0\Lambda$ depends linearly on $Q$.
+Generally, $J(Q)$ is a nonlinear function of $Q$ at $J\sim J_d$ with $\partial J/\partial Q=0$ at $J=J_d$.
+This nonlinearity can be essential at the edges of single strips due to the Pearl current crowding.
+Yet in SNSPDs tuned by control wires the effect of nonlinearity of $J(Q)$ is mild and the inverted profiles of $J(x)$ are adequately described by the London theory in the entire range of currents up to $I_b\simeq (0.6-0.8)I_d$.

+The London theory is applicable if $\Lambda(J)$ depends weakly on $J$.
+Figure \ref{F11} shows $\Lambda (J)$ calculated from the Maki theory ~\cite{maki,ck} at $T=0$ in the clean ($l\gg \xi_0$) and the dirty ($l\ll \xi_0$) limits, along with $\Lambda (J)$ of the GL theory.
+At $0<J<0.8J_d$ the change in $\Lambda(J)$ does not exceed $10-12\%$.
+At $T\ll T_c$, the Pearl length $\Lambda(J)$ is somewhere between the blue and the red curves, depending on the materials purity.
+In the clean limit $\Lambda$ is independent of $J$ and the London theory at $T=0$ is exact up to very close to $J=J_d$~ \cite{maki}.
+For disordered films used in SNSPD, $\Lambda(J)$ is a bit higher than the red line in Fig. \ref{F11}, the GL theory extrapolated to $T\ll T_c$ exaggerates the change in $\Lambda(J)$.
+Here $I=I_d$ cannot be reached because of unbinding of vortex-antivortex pairs, which sets the ultimate performance limit for SNSPD, as shown below.
+In what follows manifestations of nonlinearity of $J(Q)$ on $J(x)$ in thin film strips are addressed.